cbor-wg/edn-e-ref/draft-ietf-cbor-edn-e-ref.md

 Note that the application-oriented literal does not itself define where the CDDL definitions it uses come from.
 This information needs to come from the context of the example.

+Note also that the CDDL names for one EDN instance all come from a single name space.
+{{-mapkey}} proposes access to CDDL names where the name space in use is specific to the data item the reference has as immediate context; this provides a more complex, but also more powerful approach that can handle different constant values for the same name in different contexts.

 ## Implementation
 {:unnumbered removeinrfc}